bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 After connecting your carrier, a merchant can define and enable multiple real-time shipping methods for your carrier app in any shipping zone.

 #### How API users will use your app
 API users can connect your carrier to the store by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
-In the request, API users will send the carrier ID that you obtained during app setup, as well as values for your app's connection options.
+In the request, API users will send the carrier ID that you received when you signed up, as well as values for your app's connection options.
 Specifically, API users will specify the `code` for each connection option as a property under the `connection` object when they connect to your carrier, for example:

 ```json title="Example POST request with X-Auth-Token header" lineNumbers
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v2/shipping/carrier/connection